mistodon/buttons/DEV.md

-## Issues
+# TODO

--   Should we use ScanCode or VirtualKeyCode for winit integration?
+- [ ] Do we use traits or not??
--   Should both be allowed?
+    - Yeah: two main types `KeyboardLike { type Key, type Mods }` and implementing type `Keyboard<Key, Mods>`
+    - Only breaking change _should_ be type names, and a need to import the traits (which can be in a prelude)